Wind Energy

 According to the US Energy Information Administration, www.eia.gov, the average American home uses 11,496 kWh a year.
 In Seattle, a six foot Pterofin mounted on your home or somewhere on your property can generate up to 2 or 3 thousand kWh's annually, depending on placement and the surrounding trees or other structures.
 According to the chart above, a single Pterofin wing twice as large and can produce 14,434 kWh annually.

 This next spreadsheet demonstrates the total kWh each year a 5 foot fin would generate in a given water speed.
-This particular product can be installed in man made canals, rivers, and tidal currents, while other products can be made smaller or larger to harness energy from streams or oceanic currents.
+This technology is scalable and can be installed in rivers, streams, tidal currents, or oceanic currents.
 As you can see below, this product placed in a 2 mph current can generate 12,133 kWh annually.

-For only a few thousand dollars, Pterofin products could allow the average US homeowner to be energy independent and free from a growing and ageing power grid.
+For only a few thousand dollars, Pterofin products could allow the average US homeowner to be energy independent and free from a ageing power grid.